-- All children have a subjective right to free of charge early childhood education. - Tasks requiring pedagogical skills in early childhood and pre-school education are the responsibility of university-educated, and possibly also kindergarten teachers who have taken a degree in Steiner education at a Steiner kindergarten, kindergarten teachers. - Finland has a national accessibility programme for higher education, which defines quantitative indicators for evaluating the effectiveness of the programme. - SYL will contribute to making access to higher education easier for vulnerable groups, and to creating structures that promote access. - The number of refugees and immigrants who complete a second and tertiary level degree increases.
-Previous degrees are recognised when applicable. - A survey of the competencies and skills of refugees and asylum seekers is made as soon as possible after they have entered the country.
+- All children have a subjective right to free of charge early childhood education. - Tasks requiring pedagogical skills in early childhood and pre-school education are the responsibility of university-educated, and possibly also kindergarten teachers who have taken a degree in Steiner education at a Steiner kindergarten, kindergarten teachers. - Accessibility plans must be funded, monitored and measured. - SYL will contribute to making access to higher education easier for vulnerable groups, and to creating structures that promote access. - The number of refugees and immigrants who complete a second and tertiary level degree increases.
+Previous degrees are recognised when applicable. - For student activists who are victims of human rights violations, Finland must create a supplementary study-based entry channel into the country for those in need of international protection.